kimpenguin/RemoteSensing/MODIS-USGS/MCD43A3-Albedo/readme.md

 **Outputs**

-The region mosaics are stored in the directory, **regions**, which is created when the script is executed.
+The region mosaics are stored in the directory, **regions**, which is created inside the directory given as a parameter when the script is executed.
 ---
 ### 4. albedo_mosaic_Africa_USGS.sh